Nuclear Information Centre

 [NIC/NW/010.6]

-There is a rather lovely exhibit in the Keswick Museum (Cumbria, UK) of mysterious objects with holes, dating from around 3700BC.
+There is (or was at the time of writing) a rather lovely exhibit in the Keswick Museum (Cumbria, UK) of mysterious objects with holes that date from around 3700BC.

 By chance, the mysterious object with hole that you can see above was found in the vicinity of Gloucestershire Airport in 2024 which we now know was also the supposed site of a future UK GDF.
 It is possibly related in some way to radioactive waste arising from the UK’s Continuous at Sea Deterrent (CASD), also known as Operation Relentless which deployed up to 4 nuclear powered and nuclear missile armed submarines on rotation, officially keeping us all safe from the most extreme global threats 24 hours a day, 365 days a year.
 Thanks to assumed charms such as this, we were and may still be, officially kept safe from now buried radioactive waste 24 hours a day, 365 days a year.